-Subject-verb agreement means that the verb ending in a sentence (or clause) matches its subject.
+Subject-verb agreement means that the ending of each verb in a sentence (or clause) matches its subject.

 If the subject of the sentence is singular (he, she, it, or the name of one person or thing), the verb form must also be singular.
 In the present tense, that means the verb will end in ‘s.’
 (A tree grows...)

 (The verb 'to be' is the only verb that changes form in the simple past tense.
 It uses 'was' for first & third person singular; 'were' for plurals and the second person.)

 Using a verb ending that does not agree with the subject is a common grammar error.
 It's most likely when the sentence is complex or the subject is not obvious.

 It's still an important error to correct as you proofread your writing before sharing it.
 A lack of agreement can confuse the reader and will make the writer sound uneducated.